hashicorp/terraform/website/docs/commands/apply.html.markdown

 * `-input=true` - Ask for input for variables if not directly set.

+* `-auto-approve=true` - Skip interactive approval of plan before applying.
+In a future version of Terraform, this flag's default value will change to false.

 * `-no-color` - Disables output with coloring.

 * `-parallelism=n` - Limit the number of concurrent operation as Terraform